webex/react-widgets/test/journeys/testplan.md

     - displays a new incoming message
     - removes unread indicator when read
     - displays a call button on hover
   - events
+    - messages:created - group space
-      - messages:created
+    - messages:created - one on one space
     - rooms:unread
     - rooms:read
+    - rooms:selected - group space
-      - rooms:selected
+    - rooms:selected - one on one space
     - memberships:created
     - memberships:deleted
   - one on one space
     - displays a new incoming message
     - removes unread indicator when read